Gifted-s/LannisterPay/README.md

 The server is now accessible at localhost:8000

 ### Option 2 (Pull docker image from docker hub and run locally)
-Ensure docker is available and running on your nmachine
+Ensure docker is available and running on your machine

 Run pull command